Monotone Lagrangians in cotangent bundles of spheres: Floer cohomology computations

 The previous paragraph and Lemma \ref{HW(N)} below imply the result for $N$. \end{proof}

+\begin{remark} It would be interesting to determine if a cotangent fiber generates $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$, but this is not necessary to prove the results in this article about compact monotone Lagrangians. \end{remark}

-Recall that $HW^*(F,F;\Z) \cong \Z[u]$, where $\deg(u)=1-n$, which follows from \cite{AbouzaidBasedLoops}.
+Recall that under our assumption that $n\geq 2$ we have $HW^*(F,F;\Z) \cong \Z[u]$, where $\deg(u)=1-n$, as follows from \cite{AbouzaidBasedLoops}.
 Denote this ring by $A_\Z$.
-Also denote by $F_0$ a cotangent fiber corresponding to a lift of a path through the critical value $1$ of $\pi_n$, and by $F'$ one that is a lift of a path through $-1$, see Figure \ref{F_w_fig}.
+Also denote by $F_0$ a cotangent fiber corresponding to a lift of a path $\eta_0$ through the critical value $1$ of $\pi_n$, and by $F'$ one that is a lift of a path $\eta'$ through $-1$, see Figure \ref{F_w_fig}.
 Since $F_0$ and $F'$ are Hamiltonian-isotopic, we have

 On the other hand,

 where the $F_i$ are lifts of the paths $\eta_i$ illustrated in Figure \ref{F_w_fig}.
 In our Morse--Bott model, the cochain complex for $CF^*(F_i,F';\Z)$ is described, as a graded abelian group, as